chenlabUIUC/UsiNet/README.md

 If you find our UsiNet is helpful to your publication, please cite:

-Lehan Yao, Zhiheng Lyu, Jiahui Li, Qian Chen, "Unsupervised Sinogram Inpainting for Nanoparticle Electron Tomography (UsiNet) for missing wedge correction" _npj Computation Materials_
+Lehan Yao, Zhiheng Lyu, Jiahui Li, Qian Chen, "No Ground Truth Needed: Unsupervised Sinogram Inpainting for Nanoparticle Electron Tomography (UsiNet) to Correct Missing Wedges" _npj Computation Materials_
 # Getting started

 1. Example data download